willowtreeapps/wist/README.md

 * `"error"` or `2` - turn the rule on as an error (exit code will be 1)

 The three error levels allow you fine-grained control over how Wist applies rules (for more configuration options and details, see the [configuration docs](https://willowtreeapps.github.io/wist/user-guide/configuring)).

+## Contributing to Wist

+Contributions are welcome.
+Please see the [Contributing guidelines](CONTRIBUTING.md).

+Wist has adopted a [code of conduct](CODE_OF_CONDUCT.md) defined by the [Contributor Covenant](http://contributor-covenant.org), the same used by the [Swift language](https://swift.org) and countless other open source software teams.